 Neil lives in the constituency with his wife and two young children.
-He was first elected in 2017.
+He was first elected in 2017 and successfully returned as MP in 2019.
+Neil was appointed as a Minister in 2021, at the Department for Levelling Up, Housing and Communities.

 Neil’s priorities include protecting the countryside and reforming our planning system, cracking down on crime, backing investment in education and improving our local infrastructure.